Friday, January 26, 2007

 ¼ teaspoon baking soda

-The batter will double its original volume so use a mixing bowl that will accommodate its doubling.
+The batter will double in volume, so use a bowl large enough to accommodate that.

-Add the warmed (not hot) milk, melted butter, salt, sugar, and flour to the yeast/water mixture, and beat until smooth and blended.
+Add the warmed (not hot) milk, melted butter, salt, sugar, and flour to the yeast mixture and beat until smooth and blended.

 Just before cooking the waffles, beat in the eggs.
-Add the baking soda, and stir until well mixed.
-Don't be alarmed; the batter will be very thin; that's okay.
+Add the baking soda and stir until well mixed.
+The batter will be very thin; this is as it should be.

 No comments: